rm-controls/rm_controllers/rm_gimbal_controllers/README.md

 The rm_gimbal_controllers has three states: RATE, TRACK, and DIRECT.
 It performs PID control on the yaw joint and pitch joint according to commands.
 It can also perform moving average filtering based on detection data and calculate, predict and track targets based on the ballistic model.

-**Keywords:** ROS, robomaster, gimbal, bullet solver, moving average filter
+**Keywords:** ROS, Robomaster, gimbal, bullet solver, moving average filter

 ### License